bitwalker/distillery/docs/extensibility/boot_hooks.md

 ...snip...
 ```

-You have access to anything defined in the run control script environment, see [Shell Script API](https://hexdocs.pm/distillery/shell-script-api.html) for details.
+You have access to anything defined in the run control script environment, see [Shell Scripts](shell_scripts.md) for details.